ryanalden/esphome-jura-component/README.md

 ***

 Particular commands seem to vary by model.
-These work on the Impressa J6:
+These work on the Impressa J6, software `TY: PIM V01.01`, `TL: LOADER V3.0`.
 Command | Action
 --- | ---
 AN:01 | Switch On